haseeb-biya21/E-commerce-Medicine/README.md

 # E-commerce-Medicine-
-A HTML,CSS and PHP based E-commerce WEbsite
+A HTML,CSS and PHP based E-commerce Website